 To get the Swimm GitHub App, you first need to sign up for Swimm.
 You should use Swimm’s Web App to create documentation and configure the setting for our GitHub App.

-Once you are set up with your workspace and connect a repository, go to GitHub and install it on your repositories.
+Once you are set up with your workspace and have connected a repository, go to GitHub and install the app on your repository.

 Accepting Auto-synced changes from GitHub

 Swimm’s patented Auto-sync algorithm analyzes what happens in your codebase.
 When Swimm Verify check recognizes Auto-sync documentation changes, you’ll be notified via a comment on your pull request.

 In case some changes to the relevant files are marked as "Auto-synced" by the algorithm (that is, no human interaction is required), you can ask the GitHub App to trigger a commit that accepts Auto-sync's suggestions.
 To do so, click the “Approve Auto-sync” button in the Check, which accepts all Auto-synced docs from the GitHub App.

 Set up automatic Auto-sync approval in the GitHub App settings to automatically accept Auto-sync changes and commit them to your open pull request in a dedicated commit.

 Go to GitHub App Settings and check the “Configure Automatic Auto-sync Approval” box.

 New doc notifications